 Takuma and Aiko live in a traditional house with a familial atmosphere and Japanese lifestyle.
 Take part in their daily family life and get a taste of Japanese slow living.
 Includes three meals per day and all amenities.

-Accommodation is available at Takuma and Aiko's house for an additional fee.
+Accommodation is available at Takuma and Aiko's house for an additional fee (including all meals).
 Ask when you send a booking request.